2001-Mon Dec 05 03:43:47 MST 2016

 A. My dogs like to get dressed up, or at least I don’t think they mind it at all.
 In our family we really enjoy dressing up our dogs.
 It’s simple, harmless fun.
 Most dogs will put up with almost

 Now I need to put on my veterinarian hat for a moment.

-Make sure that any costume you choose or make for your pet meets common sense standards.
+any costume you choose or make for your pet meets common sense standards.
 It should be comfortable and nonrestrictive, inedible, and shouldn't involve anything that could be hazardous to your pet's health, such as toxic dye or any paint.
 If you don’t want to make your own costume, pet supply retailers have a wide selection, and a lot of the

 And yes, there are nontoxic dyes for pets, available through online suppliers to the pet grooming industry.
 (Follow directions to the letter, as always.)
 The first time I saw a blue

 Gina Spadafori, likes to tell about the time she put round white circles (the kind used to color-code file folders) on her black retriever and took first place in a costume contest with her “reverse

 aggressive toward other dogs or people, though, you're better off enjoying a more private Halloween at home, just the family.
 And if you do take your dog out trick-or-treating,

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,